petepetersen423/tellaport_v2/README.md

 2. final_bot_with_lambda.mov - This is another quicktime movie that demonstrates three seperate interactions with the main roboadvisor intent named "reccomendPortfolio"  Of Note, are the three distict fufillment messages for each user that vary with the input.
 3. teleport.drawio -  the appliocation architecture diagram of AWS comnponents used
 4. Telleport Presentation.pptx -  THe presentation that was used in class
-5. Welcome to telleport.mp3.  - The adio recording of a phoned in user that is using Amazon Connect and Poly to interact with the Amazion LEx bot
+5. Welcome to telleport.mp3.  - The audio recording of a phoned in user that is using Amazon Connect and Poly to interact with the Amazion LEx bot
-6. lambda_function.py - This is the Amaazon Lambda function code.
-THis is based on LEX V1 API and was converted to LEX V2.
+6. lambda_function.py - This is the Amazon Lambda function code.
+This is based on LEX V1 API and was converted to LEX V2.
 LEX V@ features were needed for the Connect Contact Flow, so this needs some more debugging.
 (Code attribution to m15 challenge)

 ## Technologies